How do you know if you're emotionally prepared for a market meltdown?

 According to this MarketWatch article, as of tomorrow, the current bull market, as measured by the S & P 500 index, which started on March 9, 2009, has avoided a decline of 20% or more for 3,453 calendar days.

-There is an argument whether or not that's the most extended bull market in history.
+There is an argument about whether or not that's the most extended bull market in history.
 Pundits love to argue about these kinds of things.

 The answer depends on what counts as a bull market.